Spencer Carbines Helped John Buford’s Unmounted Cavalry Hold The High Ground

 Source: Merriam-Webster online dictionary. http://www.merriam-webster.com/dictionary/carbine

-Readers of this blog will notice that this post has generated some comments with discussion, and controversy regarding whether or not John Buford had Spencers on the first day of the Battle of Gettysburg.
-Below we have two opposing views on this matter.
+Readers of this blog will notice this post has generated some comments with discussion and controversy, regarding whether or not John Buford’s cavalry had Spencer carbines on the first day of the Battle of Gettysburg, or if they had another type of carbine.

-I’ll provide the view supporting Buford having Spencers at Gettysburg, and Professor John Vogt of Newman University in Wichita Kansas, provides us the viewpoint that Buford did not have Spencers at Gettysburg.
+For the sake of argument, I’ll provide the view supporting Buford having Spencer carbines at Gettysburg, and Professor John Vogt of Newman University in Wichita, Kansas, provides us the viewpoint that Buford did not have Spencer carbines at Gettysburg.

 I think both points of view are worthy of consideration as both are backed up by credible sources.
 Sometimes history is messy.